Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Step 1: Clean Thermal Printheads:

 Take your pen and swipe it across the printhead surface.
-Do not be afraid to apply a little pressure.
-This will enable you to remove any burnt-on particles.
+Do not be afraid to apply a little pressure, and this will enable you to remove any burnt-on particles.

 Step 2: Repeat

 Repeat this process until every last bit of debris has been removed from the printhead.
-As you can see in this video, the printhead should be noticeably cleaner once your done swiping it with your thermal printer cleaning pen:
+As you can see in this video, the printhead should be noticeably cleaner once you have done swiping it with your thermal printer cleaning pen:

 Step 3: Clean the Pen: